paul-michalik/CarND-Advanced-Lane-Lines/writeup.md

                   (w-450,h)])
 ```

-I verified that my perspective transform was working as expected by drawing the originakl and transformed images next to each other and verified that the lines appear parallel in the transofrmed image image.
+I verified that my perspective transform was working as expected by drawing the original and transformed images next to each other and verified that the lines appear parallel in the transofrmed image image.

 ![After perspective transform][image41]

-The next image shows the images after transformation into bird's eye perspective and binarization:
+The next image shows the images after transformation into bird's eye perspective and binarization (top) and after clipping of the region outside of the lane view (bottom):

 ![After perspective transform and binarization][image42]